davelpz/Resume/resume.md

 	- System Lead: managed distributed team to maintain a large Oracle Service Oriented Architecture (SOA) Suite solution
 	- Re-engineered system to micro-service based architecture
 	-

- used to automate ticket assignments of manual processes.
   - *Unified User Interface* - Enterprise provisioning portal
 [Java, HTML5, CSS3, JavaScript]
   Team Lead: managed an internationally distributed team of engineers to plan, design, develop, and implement a web portal.
 Worked with user group to gather, validate, and translate requirements into a technical solution.